-- Disk Reservation and Mount agents are supported on VCS for Windows only.
-These agents are not supported in an SFW storage environment. - For using LDM, your storage devices must be configured to use SCSI-2 disk reservations.
-SCSI-3 is not supported. - LDM support is not applicable for Disaster Recovery configurations.
+- Mount, DiskRes, and NativeDisks agents are supported on VCS for Windows only.
+These agents are not supported if the storage is managed using Storage Foundation for Windows (SFW). - If you are using shared storage, your storage devices must be configured to use SCSI-2 disk reservations.
+SCSI-3 is not supported.
+SCSI support is not required if you are using non-shared storage. - LDM support is not applicable for Disaster Recovery configurations.
 Currently only HA configurations are supported.